-Super Mario Bros 3 introduces an amazingly large amount of new power-ups into the Mario world.
+Super Mario Bros 3 introduces an amazingly large number of new power-ups into the Mario world.
 When a brother stumbles across a leaf, he transforms into a raccoon and, if running, is capable of flying great distances.
-Other key power-ups are the frog suit, which gives the brothers an advantage underwater (and no-where else) and quite possibly one of the most bizarre power-ups ever: Goomba's Shoe.
-This makes Mario hop into a giant shoe and mercilessly stomp on enemies.
+Other key power-ups are the frog suit, which gives the brothers an advantage underwater (but nowhere else) and quite possibly one of the most bizarre power-ups ever: Goomba's Shoe.
+This makes Mario hop in a giant shoe and mercilessly stomp on enemies.

 Super Mario Bros 3 is considered to be one of the greatest games of all time.
 It was the first Super Mario game to have an actual world map on which the players can move from one level to the other.
 This new feature has been copied in all later games.
 The game also has a two-player mode in which Mario and Luigi take turns in solving the levels.